 At the third day we drove from our hotel in Petra to Wadi Rum which took us around 2 hours.
 The drive is really impressive because it was clearly visible how the landscape around us is changing from kilometer to kilometer until we reached the access and security point for the Wadi Rum desert area.
 Behind the gate is the Wadi Rum village located where we left our car and started a desert tour with Wadi Rum Nomads.
 We booked a two days tour including one night in a desert camp.

-Together with our friendly Bedouin guide we made four person caravan on their bumpy ride through the desert.
-As soon as we started our tour and took the first steps in the san dunes I couldn’t believe my eyes.
+Together with our friendly Bedouin guide we’ve been a four person caravan and started our bumpy ride through the desert.
+As soon as we started our tour and took the first steps in the sand dunes I couldn’t believe my eyes.
 The landscape in Wadi Rum is so insanely beautiful and varied: from red sand to bizarre rock formations which were carved by sand and the wind, to huge sand dunes like in the Sahara desert.
 And the best part: We had it all to ourselves!
 Most of the times I could turn my head in all directions without seeing or hearing anyone else but us.

 We made several stops at some interesting points like the ‘sand dune’.
 It was build by the wind which day by day carries more sand to the same spot and created a huge dune over the hundreds and thousands of years.
 Walking up the dune is quite exhausting but the view is simply insane and the feeling of the warm sand under my feet so wonderful.
 Since we’ve been in Jordan in November the weather was sunny but not hot!
 In the summertime it’s impossible to walk in the sand without shoes – the sun and heat is simply too strong.